 - Base choices and actions on an understanding of environmental influences on behaviours.

-Describe ways to organize, administer and evaluate person-centred care and assistance for clients experiencing mental health challenges (other than dementia):
+2. Describe ways to organize, administer and evaluate person-centered care and assistance for clients experiencing mental health challenges (other than dementia):

 - Use an informed problem-solving process when caring for or providing assistance for individuals experiencing mental health challenges.